US envoy visits aid site in Gaza run by Israeli-backed group that has been heavily criticized

 The Israeli military says it has only fired warning shots at people who approach its forces, and GHF says its armed contractors have only used pepper spray or fired warning shots to prevent deadly crowding.

 Officials at Nasser Hospital in southern Gaza said Friday they received the bodies of 13 people who were killed while trying to get aid, including near the site that U.S. officials visited.
-GHF denied anyone was killed at their sites on Friday and said most recent shootings had occurred near U.N. aid convoys.
+GHF denied anyone was killed at their sites on Friday.

 The Israeli military said its forces had fired warning shots hundreds of meters (yards) away from the aid site at people it described as suspects and said had ignored orders to distance themselves from its forces.
 It said it was not aware of any casualties but was still investigating.